ifiokjr/verily/packages/verily_device_motion/example/README.md

 # verily_device_motion Example

-This Flutter application demonstrates how to use the `verily_device_motion` package with Flutter Hooks and Riverpod for state management.
+This Flutter application demonstrates how to use the `verily_device_motion` package with Flutter Hooks and Riverpod for state management, including interactive sensitivity controls.

 ## Functionality

 The app utilizes the `MotionDetectorService` from the parent package to listen for specific device motion events:

-- **Full Roll:** A complete 360-degree rotation around the phone's Y-axis (like doing a barrel roll).
+- **Yaw Rotation:** Rotation around the phone's Z-axis (like spinning flat).
+Threshold configurable via slider (default 270°).
-- **Full Yaw:** A complete 360-degree rotation around the phone's Z-axis (like spinning in a circle flat on a table).
+- **Roll Rotation:** Rotation around the phone's Y-axis (like a barrel roll).
+Threshold configurable via slider (default 270°).
-- **Drop:** A period of freefall followed by a significant impact.
-This example configures the drop detection to be 50% more sensitive than the default (`dropSensitivity: 1.5`).
+- **Drop:** A period of freefall followed by impact.
+Sensitivity configurable via slider (default 1.0).

-It displays counters for each of these detected events, incrementing the respective counter each time an event occurs.
+It displays counters for drop events, and separate counters for Clockwise (CW) and Counter-Clockwise (CCW) directions for yaw and roll events.

 ## State Management & Hooks

 This example demonstrates several Flutter development patterns:

-- **Flutter Hooks**: For handling stateful logic and widget lifecycle
+- **Flutter Hooks**: For handling stateful logic (sensitivity slider values) and widget lifecycle.
-- **Hooks Riverpod**: For global state management
+- **Hooks Riverpod**: For global state management (event counts).
-- **Custom Hooks**: We create a custom `useMotionDetector` hook that encapsulates the motion detector setup (including setting `dropSensitivity`) and cleanup
+- **Custom Hooks**: `useMotionDetector` hook encapsulates the service setup (passing sensitivities) and cleanup.

 ## Running the Example